 ‘Oh, but Alastair, other writers help so much!’

 That, I doubt and here’s why: they are your competition, not your best friend.
 I do consider a few writers to be friends but I would still not be asking them to contribute to this blog.
 They are busy writing their own material and self-publicising.
 I find it frustrating when I go to an author’s website only to discover it is stuffed with content by people other than the author.
 It suggests there may be disappointment ahead.
-Just as with a restaurant that serves up different food to that advertised on the menu, people will vote with their feet.
+Just as with a restaurant that serves up different food than that advertised on the menu.

 I am going to wrap this up by saying that I am still pressing ahead with the books.
 There will always be the odd article on this blog, plus daft guitar stories.
 However, it is time to try and reach out further.
 This is why I am also working on podcasts.
 Sadly the days of blogging are in decline, in the same way as the age of steam and traditional jazz have become a thing of the past.
 I recognise the symptoms from my time in the music business.
 I mean, who makes money as a musician these days?
 Not even the record companies and yet iTunes and Spotify are thriving.
 However, podcasts are an interesting case.
 They have a more diverse and growing demographic.
 If you enjoy this blog and book(s) then I urge you to continue but also to listen in.
 I know that many are not interested in political satire but there is also going to be a new series based on the fictional characters in my writing.
 Books and blogs will always be with us, just as steam trains and old bearded real-ale-drinking jazz musicians can still be found on preservation railway sites.